WithoutTheDot/Polaris/README.md

 Clone the git

 #### Step 2
-Move the [myl](https://github.com/WithoutTheDot/Polaris/tree/main/myl) folder to the following directory (ensure that it is on the correct user's folder) `~/.vscode/extensions`.
-Once you have reloaded Visual Studio Code, syntax highlighting will be enabled for `.myl` files
+Move the [pol](https://github.com/WithoutTheDot/Polaris/tree/main/pol) folder to the following directory (ensure that it is on the correct user's folder) `~/.vscode/extensions`.
+Once you have reloaded Visual Studio Code, syntax highlighting will be enabled for `.pol` files

 #### Step 3
-To enable access to run `.myl` files anywhere on your computer on windows in powershell (run as administrator) execute the following commands (__ensuring that you have edited the path__)
+To enable access to run `.pol` files anywhere on your computer on windows in powershell (run as administrator) execute the following commands (__ensuring that you have edited the path__)

 ```powershell
 $shellDirectory = "C:\Users\PATH\TO\Polaris\dist"